 The Carleton University Senate approved the use of Satisfactory (SAT) and Unsatisfactory (UNS) grades for winter 2023 term and full-year fall/winter 2022-2023 term courses.
 This measure, in addition to other supports already in place, ensures that changes in performance due to the recent labour disruption does not affect students’ permanent record as SAT/UNS grades have no impact in the calculation of CGPA.
 You can request at your discretion, to convert any or all of your passing winter 2023 term and full-year fall/winter 2022-2023 term grades to the alternative notation SAT.

 You will not need to request a UNS grade.
-With the exception of failing grades assigned as a result of an academic integrity violation, Fail (F) grades will automatically be converted to UNS by the Registrar’s Office for Winter 2022 term courses.
+With the exception of failing grades assigned as a result of an academic integrity violation, Fail (F) grades will automatically be converted to UNS by the Registrar’s Office.

 If you have any additional questions regarding SAT/UNS and how your decisions may affect your program, or if you need academic advising, please contact us.

 Answers to frequently asked questions are listed below in the following categories:

 - SAT/UNS versus letter grades

 - The implications of SAT on current academic progress

 - Long-term implications of selecting SAT instead of a letter grade

 The implication of SAT on current academic progress